zestplugins/ZestCompression/README.md

 # ZestCompression Plugin

-ZestCompression is a powerful WordPress plugin designed to optimize your website's image assets effortlessly.
+ZestCompression is the best WordPress plugin designed to resize and compress your website's image assets effortlessly.

 ## Features